 I’m afraid of how quickly the real world is approaching, but I think life has good things in store for me, so I just have to be brave and let courage carry me.

-I’ve read a lot of those articles that pull you in every direction.
+I’ve read lots of articles with every opinion possible.
 One author writes that it’s okay to not know what you want to do with your life.
-Another person tells you how to get successful and to figure out your life now.
-Countless articles listing what you should do in your twenties, to stay single, to settle down, to stop being depressed, to wallow in your sadness, to let go, to hold on.
+Another tells you how to get successful and to figure out your life now.
+Countless articles listing what you should do in your twenties, to stay single, to settle down, to let go, to hold on.
 Sigh.
 Why does it have to be so confusing?

-We can read as much of those articles as we want (and trust me, I’ve read a lot of them), but I think we have to come to the conclusion that we shouldn’t rely on those to help us.
-We need to make up our own minds and figure out our.
-No article, no one’s advice can help us.
-They can help you think about things, but they can’t make up your mind.
-That’s up to you, and you alone.
+We can read as much of those articles as we want, but I think we have to come to the conclusion that we shouldn’t rely on those to help us.
+We need to figure out what’s best for us.
+People can give advice, but the final choice is up to you.

-I’m pretty sure I’ve sounded depressing up till now, but this is my life and my feelings.
-But, I think writing this has helped me to realize that we’re in control of our own lives.
-And we also need to just grab that courage whenever we can and let it carry you, and do whatever we want.
+I’m pretty sure I’ve sounded depressing up till now, but I just wanted to share my feelings.
+I think writing this has helped me to realize that we’re in control of our own lives.
+And we also need to grab that courage whenever we can and let it carry you.
 What good is it to hide behind your own sadness, your own loneliness, and to be afraid of what others think?
 Let courage carry you in your life, and don’t be afraid to fail.
 But also let that courage be the reason you succeed.

-I hope this post wasn’t too sad; I just think it was worth it to be honest today.
+I hope this post wasn’t too sad; I just felt like it was best to be honest today.
 I don’t know if my post will help anyone, but I hope it made some sense.
 I know my problems are first world problems, but mental health and having friends is important too.
-I don’t think we were meant to spend our lives alone in this world, and I think our mental health is overlooked far too much these days.